2006 United States House of Representatives elections in Massachusetts: District 1

+Predictions

 District 2

 Incumbent Democratic Congressman Richard Neal has represented this liberal, south-central Massachusetts-based district since his initial election in 1988.
 Seeking a tenth term, Congressman Neal faced no opposition other than write-in candidates and easily won re-election.

+Predictions

 District 3

 Congressman Jim McGovern, who built a reputation as an advocate for international human rights and as one of the most liberal members of Congress, has represented this solidly Democratic district since 1997.
 Facing no opposition in his bid for a sixth term, McGovern easily returned to Congress.

+Predictions

 District 4

 Long-serving incumbent Democratic Congressman Barney Frank, first elected in 1980, was one of the first openly gay prominent politicians in American history.
 Congressman Frank represents a solidly liberal district that extends from the southern suburbs of Boston to the South Coast.

+Predictions

 District 5

 Incumbent Democratic Congressman Marty Meehan has represented this district that includes the northeastern suburbs of Boston since 1993, and he faced no opposition in his bid for an eighth term.
 Though Meehan was overwhelmingly re-elected, he did not fully serve out his term and resigned in July 2007 to become the Chancellor of the University of Massachusetts Lowell.

+Predictions

 District 6

 Incumbent Democratic Congressman John Tierney, who was first elected in 1996 by defeating Republican Congressman Peter Torkildsen, sought a sixth term in Congress.
 Congressman Tierney faced Republican candidate Rick Barton in the general election, whom he was able to easily defeat.

+Predictions

 District 7

 This heavily liberal district, based in the northern and eastern suburbs of Boston, has been represented by incumbent Democratic Congressman Ed Markey since he was first elected in a 1976 special election.
 Congressman Markey sought a seventeenth term and faced no opponent in the general election, allowing him to return to Congress with ease.

+Predictions

 District 8

 This strongly liberal district based in the city of Boston and some of its suburbs, has been represented by Democratic Congressman Mike Capuano since he was first elected in 1998.
 Congressman Capuano faced no Republican opponent in his bid for a fifth term, but was easily re-elected over Socialist Workers Party candidate Laura Garza and garment worker.

+Predictions

 District 9

 Congressman Stephen Lynch has represented this staunchly liberal, south Boston district since a 2001 special election.
 Lynch has established a reputation as being a moderate-liberal in Congress, holding anti-abortion views that separate him from the mainstream of the Democratic Party.
 Congressman Lynch faced Republican candidate Jack Robinson in the general election and coasted towards a fourth term in Congress.